Alethio36/mediastack/docs/roadmap.md

   through it, never raw `docker compose` mid-session (that is the VPN safety boundary).
-- **Modular by service.** One `compose.d/` fragment per service, explicitly included; user additions live in `docker-compose.override.yml` and survive upgrades.
+- **Modular by service.** One `compose.d/` fragment per service, explicitly included; user services live in `custom/compose.d/` (one file each) and changes to shipped ones in `custom/override.yml` — both survive upgrades.
 - **Safe by construction.** VPN-gated, leak-tested torrent path; a front door that runs only allowlisted verbs; fail-loud over silent fallbacks; changes are health-gated and reversible (backup/restore, pinned images, rollback).